close

 Key points

-• Good communication between people with life-limiting illnesses and their health care professionals is important for achieving a high quality of palliative care and positive end-of-life experiences for older people and their families.
+• Good communication between people with life-limiting illnesses and their healthcare professionals is important for achieving a high quality of palliative care and positive end-of-life experiences for older people and their families.

 Whose role is it to initiate discussions of end of life?

-General practitioners who have built long-standing relationships with their patients may be best placed to perceive a person’s willingness to engage in discussions around palliative and end-of-life care and proceed accordingly.
-[11] However, the effectiveness of general practitioner end-of-life communication will depend on the individual clinician’s communication skills and ability to create a collaborative relationship with the patient and family.
-[12] Some general practitioners delay informing patients and their families of approaching death until very late.
-They may have difficulty identifying patients at-risk of dying [13] or be unwilling to communicate bad news in case it results in a loss of hope.
-[14] Some general practitioners fear that end-of-life communication may damage the patient-clinician relationship; however, it appears honest communication of this kind tends to strengthen it.
-[15]
+Some people will avoid raising the topic of end of life, not wishing to know their prognosis, perhaps to maintain hope and positivity.
+[11] Here, healthcare professionals may take the initiative, sensitively preparing the person and their family over time for the inevitability of death rather than conveying this information all at once.
+[10] General Practitioners having built long-standing relationships with their patients, may be best placed to perceive a person's willingness to engage in discussions around palliative and end-of-life care and proceed accordingly.
+[12] However, the effectiveness of General Practitioner end-of-life communication will depend on the clinician's communication skills and ability to create a collaborative relationship with the patient and family.
+[13] Some General Practitioners delay informing patients and their families of approaching death until very late.
+They may have difficulty identifying patients at risk of dying [14] or be unwilling to communicate bad news, potentially risking a loss of hope.
+[15] Some General Practitioners fear end-of-life communication may damage the patient-clinician relationship; however, honest communication strengthens this association.
+[16]

-• is person-centred, meaning it is tailored to each person’s need and desire for information and their ability to comprehend and manage the impact of receiving a poor prognosis
+• Is person-centred, meaning it is tailored to each person's need and desire for information and their ability to comprehend and manage the impact of receiving a poor prognosis.

-• is part of a continuous, relational process built on trust
+• Is part of a continuous, relational process built on trust.

-• is undertaken as early as possible and involves advance care planning
+• Is undertaken as early as possible

-• leads to shared decision making
+• Leads to shared decision-making.

-• covers physical, psychological, and spiritual care
+• Covers physical, psychological, and spiritual care.

 End-of-life conversations are also reported to:

-• increase the likelihood that nursing home residents die in their preferred place
+• Increase the likelihood that nursing home residents die in their preferred place.

-• increase family satisfaction with the end-of-life care received.
+• Increase family satisfaction with the end-of-life care received.
 Satisfaction also increased with the duration and frequency of end-of-life conversations.
 [4]

 • Be aware of the personal impact of conducting emotionally charged discussions on end-of-life issues with people and their families.
 Reach out for help if you are feeling stressed or experiencing grief.
 The ELDAC self-care room provides ideas to help, as well as access to relevant resources in a variety of formats.

-• Support clinicians working in aged care settings to initiate ongoing conversations around end of life with older people and their families.
+• Support clinicians working in aged care settings to initiate ongoing conversations around the end of life with older people and their families.

 • Encourage support for families of people living with advanced dementia in residential aged care through early conversations on the likely course of the condition and the benefits of a palliative approach to care.